Make Her Feel Welcome with Chic Points

 If you need something a little cheaper

 My 50mm f1.4 is my favorite for my fashion/portrait photography.
 My 70-200mm is also really great though.
 It means you have to be farther from your model, but you’ll still get some sick shots.
-I’ve heard from professionals that the long distance zooms are usually best.posted over 2 years ago
+I’ve heard from professionals that the long distance zooms are usually best.posted almost 6 years ago

-i have a 50mm lens that i love. definitely my favorite to use for fashion related photography. and always use a low f.stop!posted over 2 years ago
+i have a 50mm lens that i love. definitely my favorite to use for fashion related photography. and always use a low f.stop!posted almost 6 years ago

 I think that completely depends on what sort of photos you’re intent on taking, plus it’s always good to have variety. in general a lower f-stop means a wider aperture, which basically means more light comes in—therefore can have a faster shutter speed, which = sharper photos and better functioning in low-light situations. plus, you can get that bokeh effect, which is probably what you want. that being said, lenses with lower f-stops are much more expensive than their counterparts. the 50mm 1.5 lens is about $400, and the 50mm 1.8 is about $100.